4 Reasons to Ditch The Indicator

 No More Line Kinks or Begrudging Indicator Adjustments

 It’s a pain in the butt to walk 10 ft up the river and have to mess with that strike indicator and adjust the depth.
-Most of us just don’t do it and either fish the water with an improper depth, or skip the water all together to go find more water like you were just fishing.
+Most of us just don’t do it and either fish the water with an improper depth, or skip the water altogether to go find more water like you were just fishing.
 It’s a huge mistake to do that.
 What if I told you that all you had to do to adjust your depth 6 inches was raise your rod tip 6 inches?
 Well now, that’s much easier isn’t it?

 You can adjust your depth on every cast, or as needed.
-This is huge when you’re wade fishing from a deep hole to a shallow riffle. with an indicator, you have to adjust the rig every time you want to change depth in the river.
+This is huge when you’re wade fishing from a deep hole to a shallow riffle.
+With an indicator, you have to adjust the rig every time you want to change depth in the river.
 With a tightline technique, you can simply raise or lower your rod the amount needed to change your depth.
-Makes it super easy to cover water as you wade of all different kinds (which in turn you’ll find fish in places you never thought and you’ll learn to stop walking over productive water)
+Makes it super easy to cover water as you wade of all different kinds (which in turn you’ll find fish in places you never thought and you’ll learn to stop walking over productive water).

 And 2 Reasons to Keep the Indicator

-While I’d say I tightline nymph about 80% of the time now, there are certainly some times you want to keep that strike indicator on. let’s go over those to make this a well-rounded guide.
+While I’d say I tightline nymph about 80% of the time now, there are certainly some times you want to keep that strike indicator on.
+Let’s go over those to make this a well-rounded guide.

-The other time you will struggle to euro-nymph is when you are on a drift boat.
+You’re in a Drift Boat The other time you will struggle to euro-nymph is when you are on a drift boat.
 You need to be 25-30 ft away from the drift boat most times in order to catch fish.
-That’s further than you can tightline unless you have a 20ft fly rod (which i don’t think they make) so stick to the indicator in the boat.
+That’s further than you can tightline unless you have a 20 ft fly rod (which I don’t think they make), so stick to the indicator in the boat.

 Conclusion